top of page

 Judy Lee, M.A.

-Judy (she/her) provides part-time support, marketing, design and managing projects for Cultures Connecting.
-She spends the other part of her time as a Portrait Artist & Storyteller for community centered photography projects focused on social justice and amplifying BIPOC female bodied experiences.
-Her current project is My Name Story which shares the stories of female AAPIs and explores identity through the lens of race and gender.
-She is the receipient of a Collective Power Fund grant from NWFF and the Warhol Foundation which is helping to fund her next art project, Home in My Body, exploring the ways in which QTBIPOC bodies navigate the world.
+Judy (she/her) provides part-time project management and support for Cultures Connecting.
+She spends the other part of her time as a Narrative Artist for community centered portrait-video projects focused on social justice and amplifying BIPOC female bodied experiences.
+She is the recipient of the Collective Power Fund grant from NWFF and the Warhol Foundation.
+She also provides community care through advocacy for emerging artists centered on equity and accessibility .

-Judy spent her formative years in NYC until moving to CA to attend graduate school at the University of California, Riverside (UCR) where she obtained her M.A in Sociology specializing in race, class and gender inequality and research methods.
+Judy spent her formative years in NYC until moving to CA to attend graduate school at the University of California, Riverside (UCR) where she obtained her M.A in Sociology specializing in race, class, and gender inequality and research methods.
 She worked as Director of Research and Program evaluation for K-12 University partnerships at UCR until she moved to Seattle with her husband.
-After taking some time off to raise children, Judy worked as a Transformative Portrait Photographer for women using portraits as tools for self-reflection and healing.
-She also led WomanSpeak, a speaker training program as well as facilitated community events and workshops for organizations like Lean In and BECU Women's Leadership Conference.
+After taking some time off to raise children, Judy ran a portrait studio as a Transformative Portrait Photographer, facilitated WomanSpeak and community events and workshops for women identifying clients.